ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the sender gateway as the client to initiate an asset transfer session with the receiver gateway as the server.

-The client transmits a proposal message that carries the claims related to the asset to be transferred.
+The client transmits a proposal message that carries the claim related to the asset to be transferred.
 This message must be signed by the client.

 This message is sent from the client to the Transfer Initialization Endpoint at the server.